An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 How is Camping trek in Dolpo?

-In Nepal, all camping treks supplies - camping equipment, kitchen implements, food are all carried by pack animals like mules, Yaks, and horses.
+In Nepal, all camping trek supplies—camping equipment, kitchen implements, food—are all carried by pack animals like mules, Yaks, and horses.
 Even Porters are common in Nepal.
 All trekkers are accompanied by a guide, a cook, and usually at least one horseman or yak herder.
-With the surest footing; they lead trekking groups across the passes.
+With the surest footing, they lead trekking groups across the passes.
 The horseman and cook will usually run ahead during a trekking day.
 They will have prepared a packed lunch for hikers and will go on to the night’s resting place to set up camp.
-They set up tents, cook dinner, and ready the area for arriving trekkers.
-When trekkers reach the campsite they are greeted with a hot cup of tea and biscuits in the dining tent.
+They set up tents, cooked dinner, and prepared the area for arriving trekkers.
+When trekkers reach the campsite, they are greeted with a hot cup of tea and biscuits in the dining tent.
 After six hours in the mountains, no drink will ever taste sweeter.
 For dinner, the cook will usually prepare a buffet of dishes that are as welcome as they are delicious.

 How is Tea house Trek in Dolpo?

 Teahouse trekking means staying and eating in local lodges.
 We stay in single rooms where possible, but often you will have to share.
-Rooms are basic, normally just a bed with a pillow, blankets.
-A few have electric lights and all have a spacious dining room-lounge.
-We eat at teahouses and, although the food is usually plentiful and delicious, the menu is not extensive.
-They offer a variety of potatoes, rice and noodle dishes, as well as soup and seasonal vegetables.
+Rooms are basic, normally just a bed with a pillow and blankets.
+A few have electric lights, and all have a spacious dining room-lounge.
+We eat at teahouses, and, although the food is usually plentiful and delicious, the menu is not extensive.
+They offer a variety of potatoes, rice, and noodle dishes, as well as soup and seasonal vegetables.
 Beers and local spirits are often available, but that will be at your own cost.
 A variety of cereals, bread, and egg dishes are generally available for breakfast.
-There are also snacks available such as basic biscuits, chocolate, and soft drinks and in some areas, you will find fresh fruit in season.
-It is normal to meet your porter in the teahouse where you will stay overnight.
-So, pack your necessary things in your own day pack.
+There are also snacks available, such as basic biscuits, chocolate, and soft drinks, and in some areas, you will find fresh fruit in season.
+It is normal to meet your porter in the teahouse, where you will stay overnight.
+So, pack your necessary things in your own daypack.

-Phoksundo Lake trek is the only possible tea house based trek in whole Dolpo region.
-If you are experienced trekker and strong enough to carry your necessary gears and basic equipment only you can do Lower Dolpo trek where you need to eat and sleep in the available tented tea houses on the trail camped for local traders and travelers.
-Sometimes you even need to spend overnight in your own tent where you need to cook by yourself.
+The Phoksundo Lake trek is the only possible teahouse-based trek in the whole Dolpo region.
+If you are an experienced trekker and strong enough to carry your necessary gear and basic equipment only, you can do the Lower Dolpo trek, where you need to eat and sleep in the available tented tea houses on the trail camped for local traders and travelers.
+Sometimes you even need to spend overnight in your own tent, where you need to cook by yourself.

 Best time of season to visit Dolpo

 Dolpo and Upper Mustang lies in the rain shadow behind the Mountains.
-Generally trekking in Nepal is popular in spring (Mid-March, April & May) and autumn (Mid-September, October, November) season.
-But trekking to Dolpo in different season has its own beauties.
-Whenever you are planning your trek in the Himalayas always check weather focus of the places that you are going to visit and take a printout copies with you.
+Generally trekking in Nepal is popular in spring (Mid-March, April & May) and autumn (Mid-September, October, November) seasons.
+But trekking to Dolpo in different seasons has its own beauties.
+Whenever you are planning your trek in the Himalayas, always check the weather focus of the places that you are going to visit and take printout copies with you.

 Spring Season in Dolpo

 Even though spring is a good time to trek in Dolpo but still sometime late snow fall may be problematic.
-So, planning your trek to Dolpo in mid of April is the perfect time.
-Even during the month of May is good where greenery start gradually and people return from the cities like Kathmandu, Nepal and Nepalgunj.
+So, planning your trek to Dolpo in mid-April is the perfect time.
+Even during the month of May is good where greenery starts gradually and people return from the cities like Kathmandu, Nepal, and Nepalgunj.

 Summer Season in Dolpo

-Summer is consider as the best and favorite season in the Himalayan region of Nepal.
-Dolpo is one among them and it falls under the rain shadow area of Nepal where summer is perfect and right time to experience the Dolpo.
-During that time weather is not really cold neither too hot, suitable for trekking.
-But the challenge is that flight from Nepalgunj to Juphal may get cancelled due to weather issue in the low land of Nepal.
-If you are planning your trek during the summer time then we suggest you to keep 1- 2 days extra, in case the flight don’t takeoff as per itinerary date.
+Summer is considered the best and favorite season in the Himalayan region of Nepal.
+Dolpo is one of them, and it falls under the rain shadow area of Nepal, where summer is perfect and the right time to experience the Dolpo.
+During that time, the weather is not really cold neither too hot, making it suitable for trekking.
+But the challenge is that flight from Nepalgunj to Juphal may get cancelled due to a weather issue in the lowlands of Nepal.
+If you are planning your trek during the summer, then we suggest you keep 1–2 days extra, in case the flight doesn’t take off as per the itinerary date.

 Autumn Season in Dolpo

 Autumn season more popular as October season in Nepal.
-During this time Nepal receive Maximum trekkers and visitors.
-For Upper Dolpo trek starting your trek from late September is nice as the weather get colder from October and this trek is possible only with proper camping equipment and experienced crew members not like tea houses treks in Everest and Annapurna area.
-So, the autumn season for trekking in Dolpo is best from Late September to mid-November.
+During this time, Nepal receives the maximum number of trekkers and visitors.
+For the Upper Dolpo trek, starting your trek in late September is nice as the weather gets colder in October, and this trek is possible only with proper camping equipment and experienced crew members, not like teahouse treks in Everest and Annapurna area.
+So, the autumn season for trekking in Dolpo is best from late September to mid-November.

 Winter Season in Dolpo

-Winter is quite harsh and snowy where all the high passes of Dolpo are blocked by snow and no one cross them until the mid-spring season.
+Winter is quite harsh and snowy, where all the high passes of Dolpo are blocked by snow and no one crosses them until the mid-spring season.
 So, planning your trek to Dolpo in the winter isn’t a good idea.
-By saying that it doesn’t meant it is impossible to do treks in whole Dolpo region winter.
-Some travelers had made their treks to Phoksundo Lake even in the winter but for that you need well experienced guide and good weather to have a successful trip.
-Winter last for few months starting from mid-November until mid-late of March.
+By saying that, it doesn’t mean it is impossible to do treks in the whole Dolpo region winter.
+Some travelers had made their treks to Phoksundo Lake even in the winter, but for that, you need a well-experienced guide and good weather to have a successful trip.
+Winter lasts for a few months, starting from mid-November until mid-late March.

 Top Tips for Dolpo Trekking

-1. The earlier you visit Dolpo, it will be more rewarding trip.
-Who knows whether the present tradition, lifestyle, culture and its natural beauties remain same as it or not.
+1. The earlier you visit Dolpo, it will be a more rewarding trip.
+Who knows whether the present tradition, lifestyle, culture, and its natural beauties remain the same as it or not?

-2. Trekking in Dolpo isn’t easy as other trekking destinations of Nepal.
+2. Trekking in Dolpo isn't as easy as other trekking destinations in Nepal.
 So, proper clothing and gear are essential.

-3. Staying healthy during your trekking days is a key to success your trip.
+3. Staying healthy during your trekking days is a key to the success of your trip.
 So, take more hot drinks and eat well.

-5. Don’t forget to choose the best time to visit Dolpo as per your interest of field.
+5. Don’t forget to choose the best time to visit Dolpo as per your interest in the field.

-6. Choose local trekking agency.
+6. Choose a local trekking agency.
 Locals have the direct link with local people.

-7. You must have your own travel insurance which cover helicopter rescue because chartering a chopper is the best and quickest way to rescue in the mountain.
+7. You must have your own travel insurance that covers helicopter rescue because chartering a helicopter is the best and quickest way to rescue in the mountains.

 8. Don’t set off without your permits.
-If you are traveling without permits and the checkpoint officer noticed you.
-Then are force to pay the cost of permits and return to Kathmandu without entering the Dolpo.
+If you are traveling without permits and the checkpoint officer notices you.
+Then we are forced to pay the cost of permits and return to Kathmandu without entering the Dolpo.

-9. Take your Passport and copy of your insurance.
+9. Take your passport and a copy of your insurance.

-10. Hire an experienced guide who have good knowledge of Dolpo.
+10. Hire an experienced guide who has good knowledge of Dolpo.

-11. Don’t forget to tips your crew members because they never ask for it directly.
-If you don’t have an idea how much to tip.
-Normally tips are 10 to 15 % of their wages.
+11. Don’t forget to tip your crew members because they never ask for it directly.
+If you don’t have an idea how much to tip,.
+Normally, tips are 10 to 15% of their wages.

 Final Words

 By reading all the above information, you might have known why it is worth visiting Dolpo.
-All trekking destinations of Nepal are in the Himalayas and sometimes there are ups and downs in your trip.
-Whatsoever the wonders of Dolpo never cease.
-The entire region of Dolpo is still remote which lies in the western part of Nepal where still you can witness yak herders, Bon practitioners, barley farmers, using traditional woolen clothes, and congested built houses.
+All trekking destinations in Nepal are in the Himalayas, and sometimes there are ups and downs in your trip.
+Whatever the wonders of Dolpo never cease.
+The entire region of Dolpo is still remote and lies in the western part of Nepal, where you can witness yak herders, bon practitioners, barley farmers, using traditional woolen clothes, and congested-built houses.
 Dolpo is one of the few destinations in the world where trekking in remote and opportunities to discover are still possible.
 Join us!

 Log In